icshwi/e3training/workbook/chapter6.md

 ## Lesson Overview

 In this lesson, you'll learn how to do the following:
-* Understand variables, parameters and environment variables within an ioc
+* Understand variables, parameters and environment variables within an IOC
-* Run EPICS commands to access them within an ioc correctly
+* Run EPICS commands to access them within an IOC correctly
 * Understand EPICS and e3 environment variable when a module is configured
+* Combine variable commands to access path or files of any module within an IOC